Honey Bees in Winter

 If you’re a fledgling beekeeper worried about your bees this winter, remember this: don’t open your hives on a cold day.
-The bees have diligently sealed all the holes and a gust of cold winter air into the colony will chill your bees and their young.
+The bees have diligently sealed all the holes.
+A gust of cold winter air into the colony will chill your bees and their young.
 They are hard at work trying to stay warm, so try not to stress them out.
 We reduce their chances of survival by being worried and inspecting hives at the wrong time of year.
-Ensure that your bees have plenty of food before temperatures drop, then leave them to their business until the weather turns warm.
+Ensure that your bees have plenty of food before temperatures drop, then let them be until the weather turns warm.